scala-js/scala-js-website/doc/interoperability/export-to-javascript.md

 because it calls `toString()`, which is always exported to JavaScript.
 Other methods must be exported explicitly as shown in the next section.

-As is the case for top-level objects, classes can be exported under custom names, including namespaced ones, by giving an explicit name to `@JSExport`.
+As is the case for top-level objects, classes can be exported under a namespace, by using dots in the argument to `@JSExportTopLevel`.

+**Pre 0.6.15 note**: Before Scala.js 0.6.15, classes were exported using `@JSExport` instead of `@JSExportTopLevel`, with the same meaning.
+This is deprecated.

 ## Exports with modules

 When [emitting a module for Scala.js code](../project/module.html), top-level exports are not sent to the JavaScript global scope.
 Instead, they are genuinely exported from the module.
-In that case, a top-level `@JSExport` annotation has the semantics of an [ECMAScript 2015 export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).
+In that case, an `@JSExportTopLevel` annotation has the semantics of an [ECMAScript 2015 export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).
 For example:

 {% highlight scala %}
-@JSExport("Bar")
+@JSExportTopLevel("Bar")
 class Foo(val x: Int)
 {% endhighlight %}